 Trees of this spice have long spread egg-shaped leaves with tiny, bell-shaped yellow flowers.

-In Konkan, these trees are grown around the farmhouse.
+In Konkan, these trees are grown around the mangoes and farmhouse.

 It gives off a unique fragrance in the night.

 It blooms all year.
 But the monsoon blossom from June to August is famous.